CankerScience

 Applying ice to a canker sore numbs the area through cold-induced analgesia.
 That's it.

-Verdict: Legitimate for short-term pain management during a meal.
+Verdict: Fine for short-term pain relief during a meal.
 Not a treatment.
-The temporary vasoconstriction from ice may actually slow healing marginally by reducing blood flow to the area.
+Ice temporarily narrows the blood vessels in the area, which may even slightly slow healing by reducing blood flow to the ulcer.

 Apple Cider Vinegar (ACV)